What is joyful movement and why is it good for your health?

 There’s no need for fancy clothes, equipment or to carve out time in your day to hit the gym.
 Begin thinking about how you can integrate movement into your day without disrupting your regular schedule.
-Here are some thoughts to get your creative juices flowing:
+Enjoy movement instead of exercise.

-- If you take a bus or a train, can you get off one stop before your stop and walk the rest of the way to your destination?
+- If you take a bus or a train, can you get off one stop early and walk the rest of the way to your destination?